 His first novel, Killer of Crying Deer, won the Eric Hoffer Award and has been optioned for film.

-His first collection of poems, Our Purpose in Speaking, won the Wheelbarrow Book Poetry Prize from Michigan State University.
+His first collection of poems, Our Purpose in Speaking, won the Wheelbarrow Books Poetry Prize from Michigan State University Press.

 He has been thrice nominated for the Pushcart Prize, in poetry, fiction, and creative nonfiction.

 His plays have been performed in Miami, Ft.
 Lauderdale, Louisville, Buffalo, San Diego, Lafayette (LA), Durango (CO), Salem, and Boston, with a staged reading at Urban Stages in Manhattan.